 Open and uses consensus decision-making processes.

-Meets second Wednesday of each month at 1 pm in Business Conference Room
+Meets second Wednesday of each month at 1 pm online

-- Coordinate the professional development activities of the college - Ensure that the range of activities includes all constituent groups - Ensure that the activities include team-building, collaboration, and other projects that enhance collegiality among the groups - Ensure that activities include EEO training (in order to provide trained individuals to participate as EEO representatives on screening/selection committees). - Assist in the development of Professional Development Plan - Periodically review and revise the staff development procedures and forms - Plan, implement and evaluate the college's flex day activities - Assist and support college-planning process through contributions to the Comprehensive Institutional Master Plan - Assist in the development of a college-wide Human Resource Master Plan - Assist in the development of EEO Plan - Assists in the review of screening/selection procedures and forms
+- Coordinate the professional development activities of the college - Ensure that the range of activities includes all constituent groups - Ensure that the activities include team-building, collaboration, and other projects that enhance collegiality among the groups - Ensure that activities include EEO training (in order to provide trained individuals to participate as EEO representatives on screening/selection committees). - Assist in the development of Professional Development Plan - Periodically review and revise the staff development procedures and forms - Plan, implement and evaluate the college's flex day activities - Assist and support college-planning process through contributions to the Comprehensive Institutional Master Plan - Assist in the development of a college-wide Human Resource Master Plan - Assist in the development of EEO Plan - Assists in the review of screening/selection procedures and forms - Our commitment to diversity requires that we strive to eliminate barriers to equity and that we act deliberately to create a safe and inclusive environment where individual and group differences are valued and leveraged for our growth and understanding as an educational community.